GradinIT/ProgrammingForTesters/README.md

   * windows use git bash
   * mac linux use your preferred terminal

-6 create a directory in user nome called development
+6 create a directory in user home called development

 7 change directory to development